jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 \delta y = A \delta x,
 $$

-which tells us that the JVP can be calculated with
+which tells us that the pushforward can be calculated with

 $$
-\partial f(x) v = Av.
+\dot{y} = \partial f(x) \dot{x} = A \dot{x}.
 $$

+This is a pretty good sanity check: the original function is already linear, so the "linearization" should be exactly the same as the original.

 #### Example: quadratic form

-Let's take a slightly more difficult example: the quadratic form
+Let's take a slightly less trivial example: the quadratic form

 $$
 f(x) = \frac{1}{2} x^T Q x,